MicrosoftDocs/dataexplorer-docs/data-explorer/dashboard-parameters.md

 :::image type="content" source="media/dashboard-parameters/modify-parameter.png" alt-text="Modify parameters":::

-## Use different parameter types
+## Use parameters in your query

-Several dashboard parameter types are supported.
 A parameter must be used in the query to make the filter applicable for that query visual.
-The following examples describe how to use parameters in a query for various parameter types.
 Once defined, you can see the parameters in the **Query** page > filter top bar and in the query intellisense.

 :::image type="content" source="media/dashboard-parameters/query-intellisense.png" alt-text="See parameters in top bar and intellisense":::

 > [!NOTE]
 > If the parameter isn't used in the query, the filter remains disabled.
 Once the parameter is added to the query, the filter becomes active.

+## Use different parameter types

+Several dashboard parameter types are supported.
+The following examples describe how to use parameters in a query for various parameter types.

 ### Use the default Time range parameter